MicrochipTech/AzureDemo_WFI32E01/README.md

 Should you encounter any issues with your account or subscription, [submit a technical support ticket](https://azure.microsoft.com/en-us/support/options/).

-## Adding Extra Sensors to the WFI32 IoT Board
+## Adding Extra Sensors to the WFI32-IoT Development Board

-Even though the WFI32-IoT Development Board has its own on-board light and temperature sensors, additional sensors can optionally be added relatively quickly using existing off-the-shelf hardware.
+Even though the WFI32-IoT Development Board has its own integrated/on-board light and temperature sensors, additional sensors can optionally be added relatively quickly using existing off-the-shelf hardware.

 The WFI32-IoT Development Board, like many Microchip development boards, features a 16-pin (2 rows x 8 pins) expansion socket which conforms to the [mikroBUS™ specification](https://download.mikroe.com/documents/standards/mikrobus/mikroBUS-standard.pdf).
 The mikroBUS™ standard defines mainboard sockets used for interfacing microcontrollers or microprocessors (mainboards) with integrated circuits and peripheral modules (add-on boards).